Kisielekw/Kisielekw/README.md

 - 👋 Hi, I’m @Kisielekw
 - 👀 I’m interested in programming for games but also i like learning about how computers work a.e. computer architecture and low level programming
-- 🌱 I’m currently inproving my open oriented programing skills and working on inproving my programing practices
+- 🌱 I’m currently inproving my understanding of phisics engins
 - 💞️ I’m looking to collaborate on anything that is within my ability

 <!---